-Social media speculation after Charleena Lyles shooting — and the detail people got wrong
+Social-media speculation after Charleena Lyles shooting — and the detail people got wrong

 Seattle Human Rights Commission co-chair Jeremy Wood said several people crafted the statement, and the error had come from social media and “the popular understanding of the identity of the individual downtown.”
 No one realized the mistake.

-He said the comparison between the two situations was still important, though.
+He said the comparison between the two situations was important, though.

 “I think the comparison is apt, even if it isn’t explicitly racial,” Wood said, noting that police displayed caution downtown during the public incident, but “rushed to use deadly force” in Lyles’ home and “seemed unprepared to deploy measures other than force.”